gengo/amyg/readme.md

 For developers:
 =============

-  o Welcome!
-If you have any question or something please font hesitate and ask via issue tracker or email.
+* Welcome!
+If you have any question or something please don't hesitate and ask via issue tracker or email.

-  o These plug-ins share the "localization files" and a "PHP Class" which is identically to all the plug-ins.
+* These plug-ins share the "localization files" and a "PHP Class" which is identically to all the plug-ins.

-  o To make distribution of changes to that files easy, I created a file called "compiler.php" which when executed will distribute the changes made to the templates ( the PHP class and the localizations ) to the plugins here.
+* To make distribution of changes to that files easy, I created a file called "compiler.php" which when executed will distribute the changes ( the PHP class and the localizations ) to all the plugins here.

-o
-The template PHP class that is copied to all the plugins when executing "compiler.php" is located into /z_template_class/myGengoClass.php
+  * The template "PHP class" that is copied to all the plugins when executing "compiler.php" is located into /z_template_class/myGengoClass.php

-o
-The template localizations files that is copied to all the plugins when executing "compiler.php" is located into /z_template_localizations/*
+  * The template localizations files that is copied to all the plugins when executing "compiler.php" is located into /z_template_localizations/*

-o <b>NOTE:</b> You will notice that these files(templates) are present(duplicated) into each individual plug-in folder.
+	  * <b>NOTE:</b> You will notice that these files(templates) are present(duplicated) into each individual plug-in folder.
 But don't edit these, edit the "master/template" files, because the compiler will overwrite any change made.

-o Basically the important information(code) into each plug-in folder is the "plug-in CMS registration" which allows you to find "the translate/myGengo" menu-item on a menu of a CMS.
+* Basically the important information(code) into each plug-in folder is the "plug-in CMS registration" which allows you to find "the translate/myGengo" menu-item on a menu of a CMS.
 When you click that menu the execution of the class starts which loads all the interface.

-o I decided to share most of the code even if it is not "perfect" behavior because makes things simple to maintain.
+o I decided to share most of the code even if it is not "correct" behavior because this really makes things simple to maintain, because of the amount of plug-ins developed.

-A complete flow of changes:
+A example of a complete flow of changes:
 ------------------------

 Imagine this situation:

  - some change to localizations
  - some change to the class
+ - some change to the plug-ins

 Flow to make some changes: